d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   table that includes information and statistics for each top-level.

   To open the Top-level Menu buffer, use the command `M-x sweeprolog-list-top-levels'.
-By default, the buffer is will be named `*sweep Top-levels*'.
+By default, the buffer is called `*sweep Top-levels*'.

   The Top-level Menu buffer uses a special major mode named `sweeprolog-top-level-menu-mode'.
 This mode provides several commands